aaronwork1205/To-Do-List-iOS-Application/README.md

 ## Project Introduction
 This is the front-end part of our task manager app for CS 8803 MAS.
 We mainly use React Native in this front-end development. <br>

-Users are able to create an account for themselves and log in using that account to our app.
-In the app, users are able to create, read, update, and delete their to do lists.
+In this app, users can register an account for themselves and log-in and log-out of the account.
+Once they log-in, they’ll be able to create, read, update, and delete their to-do-lists by typing the task name, its respective time and location.
+We also integrate a third-party map APIs so that when users click one of the items in their to-do-list, they can see where the events happen on the map based on what they typed in on the location field.
+The backend is used to respond responses when users register new accounts and log-in with existing accounts.
+It also responds to requests sent by users when they want to create, read, update, and delete tasks in their To-do List.
+All the data changes will be reflected in our MongoDB database if they’re properly requested.

 The backend of our app is here: https://github.com/huahanqi/CS8803-task-manager-backend